iPaulPro/palus/apps/web/README.md

 # Web

-This workspace contains the Vite-powered React frontend for Hey.
+This workspace contains the Vite-powered React frontend for Palus.

 ## Commands